-- To click the "Control Packet Force Broadcast" function, it can allow you to assign a new setting value to the Web Smart Switch under a different IP subnet address. - 4.
+- 3. To click the "Control Packet Force Broadcast" function, it can allow assign new setting value to the Web Smart Switch under a different IP subnet address. - 4.
 Press "Connect to Device" button and the Web login screen appears in Figure 3-1-4. - 5.
 Press "Exit" button to shut down the Planet Smart Discovery Utility.